couchbaselabs/Grocery-Sync-iOS/README.md

 The app just presents a simple editable list of textual items with checkboxes, which are stored persistently in a local database, and shared in realtime with all other users who are synced with the same cloud database.

 Syncing is not enabled by default.
-To sync, press the "Configure" button and enter the URL of a [Couchbase Sync Gateway](https://github.com/couchbase/sync_gateway) (or Couchbase Cloud, or [Apache CouchDB][2]) database.
-For more info about setting up the Sync Gateway, [read the getting started guide](https://github.com/couchbase/sync_gateway/wiki/Installing-And-Upgrading)
+To enable it, press the "Configure" button and enter the URL of a [Couchbase Sync Gateway](http://www.couchbase.com/communities/couchbase-sync-gateway) (or [Couchbase Cloud](http://console.couchbasecloud.com/index/), or [Apache CouchDB][2]) database.
+For more info about setting up the Sync Gateway, [read the getting started guide](https://github.com/couchbase/sync_gateway/wiki/Installing-And-Upgrading).

-## Getting Started
+## Building & Running The App

-These instructions assume you are familiar with building and running an iPhone app.
-Please follow them fully and in order the first time you build.
+These instructions assume you are familiar with building and running an iOS app.

-If you have questions or get stuck or just want to say hi, please visit the [Mobile Couchbase group][4] on Google Groups.
+If you have questions or get stuck or just want to say hi, please visit the [Mobile-Couchbase group][4] on Google Groups.

 Prerequisite: Xcode 4.6 or later with the SDK for iOS 6 or later.

-## Building The Demo App

 ### Get the main repository